MenuDocs/erela.js/readme.md

 ## Prerequisites

-Download & install the Java runtime and download the Lavalink.jar file.
+You will have to install Java runtime and Lavalink.jar file to run Erela.js.
+You can find both of them here:

 - [Java](https://www.java.com/en/download)
 - [Lavalink](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1)